 It is sometimes possible to reduce the thickness compared to conventional films, minimising the extra cost per bag for a compostable alternative.

 One type of film isn’t better (or cheaper) than another in general terms.
-Each type has properties that make them most suitable for specific areas so please contact TCL to discuss requirements.
+Each type has properties that make them most suitable for specific areas so please contact TCL to discuss packaging requirements.

 Markus Jarvstrom, Technical Director.

 For Further information on film alternatives please contact us: